Satyam2344/Flask_app/README.md

 # Install Virtual Envionment
 pip install virtualenv
-virtualenv env
+=>virtualenv env
-./env/Scripts/activate.ps1
+=>./env/Scripts/activate.ps1
-/*If there is something error then open powershell on computer and type*/ Set-ExecutionPolicy
+=>/*If there is something error then open powershell on computer and type*/ =>Set-ExecutionPolicy

-//Always activate virtual environment before run the application ./env/Scripts/activate.ps1
+=>//Always activate virtual environment before run the application =>./env/Scripts/activate.ps1

 # We are using SQLAlchemy, to create db :
 ./env/Scripts/activate.ps1